alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

 ## Infrastructure as Code (IaC)

-There are at least 2 solutions to define as `Infrastructure as Code` (IaC) your AWS resources or SCPs and deploy it on each account (new or existing).
+There are at least 2 solutions to define using `Infrastructure as Code` (IaC) your AWS resources or SCPs and deploy it on each account (new or existing).

 - Customizations for Control Tower (CfCT): use CloudFormation
 - Use the Terraform module of Control Tower Account Factory for Terraform